Skip to Main Content

 Myth 1: You Need 20% for a Down Payment

 One of the most persistent myths in the world of homebuying is the belief that you need to save up a hefty 20% down payment to purchase a home.
 While a larger down payment can offer certain benefits, it's far from a requirement.
+The idea behind a 20% down payment is to secure a more favorable mortgage loan, typically with lower interest rates and no private mortgage insurance (PMI) requirement.

 It's crucial to explore different loan options and discuss your financial situation with a mortgage professional to find the best fit for your circumstances.